 - Registered Hypnotherapist with the Complementary and Natural Healthcare Council

-“Mark is a great and knowledgeable trainer.
-He is very enthusiatic and really communicates his passion for the subject” – Theresa Brockway
+“Mark’s a great and knowledgeable trainer.
+He is very enthusiastic and really communicates his passion for the subject”

 Before becoming a therapist and trainer, I gained broad practical experience as a senior executive and business director within both charitable and commercial organisations.
 Since the age of 16 I had a deep interest in the human potential movement and the possibilities of human development and experience.
 That interest took me into Zen Buddhism, Silva Mind Control (remember that?), Existentialism, an honours degree in Psychology & Philosophy and then Siddha Yoga Meditation and non-dual philosophy/meditation.

 In the late 1980’s, I spent five years in India, and further 10 years in America, studying and practicing yoga, meditation and Indian philosophy under the guidance of a renowned meditation teacher.
 During this time I qualified as a Hatha Yoga Teacher and Meditation Instructor in that tradition.
 I delved deep into the non-dual philosophy behind yoga and meditation – studying with leading ‘scholar-practitioners’ (Professor Paul Muller-Ortega, Professor Douglas Brooks, Carlos Pomeda, Chris Wallis, Sally Kempton, Professor Bill Mahoney) and gaining might be called “a felt knowledge” of the teachings of non-dual Tantra, Buddhist and Indian philosophy.

 Perhaps it’s useful to know that I actually TRAINED at The UK College back in 2006!
 Essentially I took everything I learned on that training (which covers a LOT) – and applied that into my new hypnotherapy practice that I started in 2007.